 b) implicit transfer from the interest rate discount on loans restructured under the Financial Assets Rehabilitation Programme (PESA); calculated by multiplying the interest rate discount by the estimated outstanding annual PESA debt; the discount was set at 2% p.a. between 1999 and 2001, and 5% p.a. from 2002 onwards.
 [5]

-Use of labels: Production limits: NO; Variable payment rates: YES; Input constraints: NO but YES since 2008;
+Use of labels: Production limits: NO; Variable payment rates: YES; Input constraints: NO; Payment included in ACT.
+Subject to zooning programme since 2008.